 - Can be attached firmly to the side of your aquarium

-- A reliable heater that won’t let you down on the long run
+- A reliable heater that won’t let you down in the long run

-- Not as decorative and has less features than many other heaters
+- Not as decorative and has fewer features than many other heaters

 - It is designed strictly for glass tanks